kailinj/event-create-project/README.md

 - [**@faker-js/faker**](https://fakerjs.dev/): Used along with playwright to generate mock data for testing.

 ### Items of note & takeaways
-- I wasn't sure if the custom field was supposed to be a single string or a key-value pair, but figured that the latter would be more useful.

 - The "age" chart isn't a very realistic use case, but I figured displaying multiple charts using the proposed data structure was better than introducing additional properties merely for the benefit of a nice-looking chart.
 - Some other charts that I considered were:
   - Users created over time
   - Number of users per age
-- Using Next.js may not have been the best choice for this project, as the directory structure & naming conventions don't necessarily align with how I like to organize React-only FE apps, but hopefully it isn't too difficult to navigate.
 - I created some basic Playwright tests, but given more time I would have been more intentional in what functionality I was testing and how I was selecting items in the UI
   - Ideally, I would use an attribute that is unlikely to change, even if the copy does (something like `[data-test-id]`)
   - The "Can add users & see them in table" test should be updated to check across all pages for the new user

 ### Other features that I'd like to implement

 - Search & filter within the table
 - Delete functionality per user (this would include either an "Are you sure?" dialog or would give the user the option to "Undo" on the success toast)
 - Allowing users to add as many custom fields as they'd like